 Making notes always helps you out in competitive exams like IIT JEE, NEET, KVPY, NTSE and Olympiads.
 You may not realize its importance now but you’ll surely realize it in the last month when you would have a huge amount to revise or whenever you want to revise some forgotten concept and you couldn’t find the right book.

-Tips for Making Notes in Competitive Exams – JEE NEET NTSE Olympiads
+Helpful Tips for Making Notes in NEET and IIT-JEE

-For making notes use the following tips.
+For making notes in JEE and NEET preparation, use the following tips.
 Many points may seem absurd now but if you include these points in your study life they’ll surely help you in the upcoming years –

 - Always make notes in the language you are most comfortable with… ( I was much more comfortable in [Hindi+English] rather than pure English, so I followed that and really it worked !!!).